2019 / 20

-Geographers investigate the interaction between humans and the environment.
+Geographers examine the interaction between humans and the environment

 That is what it’s about

-Aspiring geographers face the challenge of linking the respective ways of thinking and working of the natural and social sciences.
+...if you want to learn how to combine the different ways of thinking and working in the natural and social sciences.
 This is the appeal of the degree course – but it's not easy, especially at the beginning.
-Interest in nature, the environment, people and societies is a good prerequisite.
-But it doesn't stop here.
-The students have more to do with physics, chemistry and mathematics than many expect – when it comes to the heat balance of the earth or weathering processes.
-Statistical data analysis is one of the tools of the trade.
-Exploring the field in windy or extreme weather conditions can be strenuous; students need to be physically fit and have the ability to concentrate.
-The ability to visualise space well is also useful.
-The majority of the degree courses have course entrance restrictions, often requiring grades in the two to three range.
+The students have more to do with physics, chemistry and mathematics than many expect, for example, when it comes to the heat balance of the earth or weathering processes.
+Statistical data analysis is also a tool for geographers.
+For research in the field in wind and weather you need fitness and sometimes have to be able to concentrate for a long time.
+A good spatial imagination is also helpful.